emilgoldsmith/dotfiles/README.md

 ln -s /path/to/repo/nvim ~/.config/nvim
 ```

-In order for Neovim to pick up on the new plugins you may have to run `:UpdateRemotePlugins`
+In order for Neovim to pick up on the new plugins you may have to run `:UpdateRemotePlugins`.

+For install of the `editorconfig` vim plugin you may also need to run `sudo apt install editorconfig`